YurView California: Programming

 YurView California now serves as a locally originated entertainment channel, with many of its programs airing several times each week.
 Shows broadcast on the channel include Sam the Cooking Guy, BackBeat (a program about local musicians), California Life with Heather Dawson, Forefront and Cox California Edition.
-Although the channel still carries some sports programs (including Raceline and The Tim McCarver Show), YurView no longer airs live sports events, with the possible exceptions of high school football and basketball.
+YurView also airs live sports events, including high school football and basketball, some general sports interview programs (including Raceline and The Tim McCarver Show), as well as the Padres since May 31, 2023 due to the shutdown of Bally Sports San Diego.

 Sports programming

 San Diego Padres

 In 1997, 4SD obtained partial broadcast rights to Major League Baseball games from the San Diego Padres; it aired the team's Monday through Saturday games, with Sunday games (which were produced by 4SD) being televised on independent station KUSI (channel 51).
 In 2001, the Padres and Cox Communications signed a 10-year extension for broadcast rights; as a result of the deal, 4SD built a state-of-the-art broadcast center located at Petco Park.
 KUSI lost rights to the Padres following the 2003 season, after having aired the team's games for most of the previous 17 seasons; beginning with the 2004 season, 4SD became the Padres' exclusive broadcaster of games that are not nationally televised (on ESPN, ESPN2, MLB Network or Fox); although games that are not aired on 4SD or any of Major League Baseball's national partners are not televised within the Padres designated market area.

 The majority of these non-televised games are usually mid-week daytime games, which air in time periods more subject to lower viewership.
-However beginning in August 2010, the Padres in conjunction with MLB Advanced Media partnered to stream the non-televised games for free within the Padres market via mlb.tv for games that did not fall within the blackout windows imposed by Fox (on Saturday afternoon) or ESPN (on Sunday nights).
-During the time that 4SD held the Padres broadcast rights, Cox Communications' Las Vegas system simulcast Padres games on "COX 96", a local origination channel on cable channel 96, which broadcast the team's games exclusively in standard definition (the remainder of "COX 96"'s consists of Las Vegas area government affairs and special event programming).
+However beginning in August 2010, the Padres in conjunction with MLB Advanced Media partnered to stream the non-televised games for free within the Padres market via MLB.tv for games that did not fall within the blackout windows imposed by Fox (on Saturday afternoon) or ESPN (on Sunday nights).
+During the time that 4SD held the Padres broadcast rights, Cox Communications' Las Vegas system simulcast Padres games on Cox 96 which broadcast the team's games exclusively in standard definition (the channel otherwise carries Las Vegas area government affairs and special event programming).